HL7/smart-app-launch/input/pages/brands.md

     "value" : "https://examplelabs.org"
   }],
   // telecom with value conveying the primary public website for the Brand.
-  // Note this is distinct from the patient access portal website.
+  // Note this is distinct from the user access portal website.
   "telecom" : [{
     "system" : "url",
     "value" : "https://brand.example.com"